singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 ## 9 System Design and Scalability

 Despite how intimidating they seem, scalabili�y questions can be among the ea:iest questions.
-There are no "gotchas;' no tricks, and no fancy algorithms-at least not usually.
+There are no "gotchas", no tricks, and no fancy algorithms-at least not usually.
 What tnps up many people is that they believe there's something "magic" to these problems-some hidden bit of knowledge.

 It's not like that.
 These questions are simply designed to see how you would perform in the real world.
 If you were asked by your manager to design some system, what would you do?